muizzzafar11/Android_MusicPlayer/README.md

+This is a simple music player app I made in android studio using java.
+This is my first big project, on which I spent a good amount of time.
 # About
-This is a simple music player app I made in android studio using java.
-This projects is the first big project I've ever done.
 The music player reads music from the media store and displays them in a recycler view.
 Initially, the song name is displayed in a bottom text view and can be controlled using the buttons in the bottom bar.
 If the bottom bar is clicked, second activity is launched which has advanced controls.
 # Key Takeawayas
 - Helped improve OOP skills